Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Experiments

 \subsection{Evaluating Metrics}

 We use standard evaluation metrics, Normalized Discounted Cumulative Gain (NDCG) and Hit Ratio (HT), to evaluate the ranking performances of the recommendation models in this paper.
 Noted that negative sampling is not used in the evaluation.
-Recent study shows that negative sampling causes inconsistency and leads to biased comparisons, and suggests that sampling should be avoided for metric calculation \cite{krichene2022sampled}.
 Instead, we rank over all items except the ones already in the user histories and retrieve the top-10 ranking list.
 This evaluation method is used in more and more state-of-the-arts \cite{tang2018personalized, xie2022contrastive}.